Trip at a Glance:

 How about lunch at a Brewery and a tour?
 Boulder is home to 23 breweries, 4 distilleries and 6 wineries.
-BOULDER BEER COMPANY is Colorado’s first craft brewery.
-There are so many breweries to bike to in Boulder but this one is one of the best as well as being the first.
-Tours are M-F at 2 pm, Saturday 2pm and 4pm and Sunday 2pm.
-At the end of each tour, the brewery pours a pitcher of each beer on tap for the group to taste.
-Boulder’s AVERY BREWING COMPANY, in its new, state-of-the-art brewing facility is another good-tasting option.
+Boulder’s AVERY BREWING COMPANY, in its new, state-of-the-art brewing facility is a delicious option.
 Avery’s tours last about 30 minutes and depart at 4pm and 5pm on M-F, 2pm and 3:30 pm on Saturday and 2pm on Sunday.
 Grab lunch in their restaurant and take the 2 o’clock tour.

 Time to do some shopping — kids will love INTO THE WIND kite and toy shop, cooks can’t resist THE PEPPERCORN and readers will get lost among the shelves at BOULDER BOOK STORE.
 Sit and sip a latte at OZO COFFEE, or wander down to East Pearl Street and hit up BOXCAR for finely crafted coffee.
 On the way, stop to admire the historic BOULDER THEATER and the old county courthouse for their art deco architecture, and pop into ART SOURCE INTERNATIONAL to view historical photos of Boulder, old maps and retro posters.
-BOULDER ARTS & CRAFTS GALLERY features a selection of handcrafted American gifts from artists from Colorado and others from across the country.
+R GALLERY & ART BAR features a selection of handcrafted American gifts from artists from Colorado.
 Most items are one-of-a-kind or produced in very limited quantities.

 After some retail therapy, continue your exploration of Boulder with dinner at nearby BLACKBELLY MARKET ($$$), Top Chef champion Hosea Rosenberg’s first restaurant, or James Beard nominated FRASCA. ($$$$ - Reservations recommended).